estnzhrn/flesch_reading_ease/README.md

-# flesch_reading_ease
-Calculate the Flesch reading ease for English or German documents.
+Hey!
+This code can be used to calculate the Flesch reading ease for English or German documents.